 Published 21 July 2021 in Analysis , Updated 19 September 2023

 France is an important player in the field of Official Development Assistance (ODA).
 It ranks fourth among donor countries in volume spent on foreign aid, and tenth in proportion of its Gross National Income (GNI) allocated to ODA.

 In August 2021, France promulgated a new law on "inclusive development and the fight against global inequalities".
 This law was long expected and represents a milestone in France’s efforts to align its ODA with current challenges.
-For the first time, the law sets a deadline for France to allocate 0.7% of its GNI to ODA: 2025.
+For the first time, the law set a deadline for France to allocate 0.7% of its GNI to ODA: 2025.
 However, in July 2023, the government pushed back this target to 2030.

-Overview of the main characteristics of France’s ODA and the changes introduced by the bill.
+Overview of the main characteristics of France’s ODA.

 The Interministerial Committee on International Cooperation and Development (CICID) is the main coordinating body of the French ODA ecosystem.
 Under the authority of the Prime Minister, it sets its strategic orientations.
 The CICID last met in July 2023.

-During its last meeting, the CICID established the Presidential Council for Development to consolidate the institutional framework.
+During its 2018 meeting, the CICID established the Presidential Council for Development to consolidate the institutional framework.
 Chaired by the President of the Republic, the Council makes strategic decisions regarding the implementation of French ODA.
 It met for the first time in December 2020 and for the second time in May 2023.

 Finally, the National Council for Development and International Solidarity (CNDSI) is a forum for dialogue between the government and civil society actors on the objectives and orientations of France’s development policy.
 The CNDSI only has a consultative role and meets several times a year.